7359 South Lake Shore Drive – Just north of Harbor Springs, Michigan

 Cold Lasers are often used for: Tendon and ligament strains, tears, lesions, bowed tendons, wounds, sore muscles and bruises, and sore backs.
 Cold Lasers are a non-invasive way to stimulate acupressure points in navicular, bruised feet, and laminitis cases.

 Local veterinarians are supportive of using a cold laser in addition to regular treatment protocols for soft tissue injuries and wounds.
 The Respond cold laser is also a great tool for massage therapy in helping to treat trigger points.
 We work closely with our vets.

 - Hand walking, under saddle controlled exercise and legging up

 - Hoof Soaking, bandage changes, severe wound care

-• Riding on perfect footing in indoor arena.
+• Riding on perfect footing in the indoor arena.
 Maintained daily.

 • Intramuscular injection